Workers’ Compensation Consultants for Audits and Investigations

-How Our Lawyers and Consultants Help with Federal Workers’ Comp Audits and Investigations
+How Our Federal Workers’ Compensation Lawyers and Consultants Help with Federal Workers’ Compensation Audits and Investigations

-As lawyers and consultants, we are able to provide comprehensive, full-service advice and representation for federal workers’ comp audits and investigations.
+As lawyers and consultants, we are able to provide comprehensive, full-service advice and representation for federal workers’ compensation audits and investigations.
 This includes conducting internal audits to identify potential areas of exposure, interfacing with the DOL and federal prosecutors on behalf of our clients, executing defense strategies focused on avoiding federal charges, and assisting with the development and implementation of adequate DOL compliance policies and procedures.
-Depending upon your clinic’s or health care practice’s specific needs, we can provide you with services including:
+Depending upon your clinic’s or healthcare practice’s specific needs, we can provide you with services including:

 1. Confidential and Attorney-Client Privileged Internal Compliance Audit

-Conducting an internal audit during (or in anticipation of) a federal workers’ comp audit or OIG investigation is important for a number of reasons.
+Conducting an internal audit during (or in anticipation of) a federal workers’ compensation audit or OIG investigation is important for a number of reasons.
 These reasons include: